Velko/8-bit-CPU/README.md

   will not have access to latest software improvements.
 (CustomAsm, MyPy, etc.), Instead I took the "latest and greatest" and removed all features that are not supported by hardware yet.
 Will gradually add those back as I assemble the CPU.
+* Replaced the hardware emulator with one developed in Verilog.
+Implemented 74-series chips as basic building blocks.
+The rest of the machine is "wired up" from those blocks.
+It gives a runnable version and represents how it can be built on breadboards or PCBs.
+Same as previous implementation, it can be controlled via virtual serial connection.

 [eater-net-8bit]: https://eater.net/8bit
 [velkoraspi]: https://velkoraspi.blogspot.com/